LIVING WITH COMMUNITY CATS

 Maybe we can protect birds and wildlife in other ways?
 Creating bird and other wildlife friendly environments to replace destroyed habitats and surrounding these with cat repellents is a much better use of time and resources than trying to remove all the cats.
 You can start with your backyard!
 Small patches make a big difference.
 There are a few things to remember to keep the birds safe and happy:

-Check out the bird and wildlife resources on the right to get started living in a humane balance with all animals.
+Check out the bird and wildlife resources below to get started living in a humane balance with all animals.

 Even if it were legal, killing or otherwise removing cats is an extremely short-term solution at best, as discussed earlier.
 Learning to live with cats is the best outcome for all concerned because it is the only solution that will be effective and will last over a long period of time.